 - 21 March 2019 – Floating Bridge out of service due to trials focussing on maintaining a minimum depth water over the vessel's chains at all states of the tide.

 - 3 April 2019 – Following a Freedom of Information request regarding September's accident the Isle of Wight Council's report of the incident is released.
 It states that the risk assessments were inadequate and 'failed to identify or control' 'significant hazards'.
 It was revealed that there had been a leak and, on being informed that it would take at least three hours for an engineer to call, the ferry was kept running which 'exacerbated the problem'.

-- 13 April 2019 – the East Cowes councillor announces that the Local Enterprise Partnership's summary report on the bridge was a 'catastrophic failure' that 'cannot represent any kind of perspective on which policy or future actions are based.'
+- 13 April 2019 – the East Cowes councillor describes the Local Enterprise Partnership's summary report on the bridge to be a 'catastrophic failure' that 'cannot represent any kind of perspective on which policy or future actions are based.'
 Councillor Karl Love announced, 'We submitted several hundred pages demonstrating that the floating bridge has hurt the economy and that the Council appears to have provided deceptive information to the LEP in their business case.'
-Yet the report states it only received 14 responses to its consultation from the Isle of Wight, grouping the hundreds of responses from members of public on the Isle of Wight together and summarily dismissing them with the words 'one response was received from a stakeholder group'.
+Yet the report states it only received 14 responses to its consultation from the Isle of Wight, grouping the many hundreds of responses from members of public on the Isle of Wight together and summarily dismissing them with the words 'one response was received from a stakeholder group'.

 - 3 May 2019 – Out of service due to repairs to south-east prow hinge.

 Floating Bridge No. 6 is far, far noisier than its predecessor.
-The sound can best be described as like a blue whale in labour with the only available midwife being a banshee assisted by the heavily-chained ghosts of Jacob Marley and Ebenezer Scrooge, only much, much worse.
+The sound can best be described as like a blue whale in labour with the only available midwife being a wailing banshee assisted by the heavily-chained ghosts of Jacob Marley and Ebenezer Scrooge, only much, much worse.

 January 2018 Report